alezost/alect-themes/README.md

 (see how the variable is defined in the code).

-However those methods redefine the whole variable, so if the palette will be changed in future (it happens sometimes) or a new theme will be added (it's planned), you may not notice that.
+However those methods redefine the whole variable, so if the palette will be changed in future (it happens sometimes) or a new theme will be added, you may not notice that.
 So you can use another approach if you want to modify only some colors.

 Let's say, you don't like `cyan-2` color for the light theme as it's too light and `bg-1` color for the dark theme as you prefer black color for